-Holders of the Series B Preferred Stock should be aware that, when USD LIBOR is discontinued or otherwise unavailable, the dividend rate on the Series B Preferred Stock will be determined for the relevant period by the fallback provisions applicable to such stock.
-From and including April 15, 2024 (the "floating rate period"), and because USD LIBOR will have ceased publication, under the terms of the Series B Preferred Stock, we will appoint a calculation agent and the calculation agent will consult with an investment bank of national standing to determine whether there is an industry accepted substitute or successor base rate to USD LIBOR.
-If, after such consultation, the calculation agent determines that there is an industry accepted substitute or successor base rate.
+Holders of the Series B Preferred Stock should be aware that the dividend rate on the Series B Preferred Stock will be determined for the relevant period by the fallback provisions applicable to such stock.
+From and including April 15, 2024 (the "floating rate period"), and because USD LIBOR has ceased publication, under the terms of the Series B Preferred Stock, we will appoint a calculation agent and the calculation agent will consult with an investment bank of national standing to determine whether there is an industry accepted substitute or successor base rate to USD LIBOR.
+If, after such consultation, the calculation agent determines that there is an industry accepted substitute or successor base rate, the calculation agent shall use such substitute or successor base rate.
 In such case, the calculation agent in its sole discretion may also implement other technical changes to the Series B Preferred Stock in a manner that is consistent with industry accepted practices for such substitute or successor base rate.